Vandivier/afterecon/content/2018-12-26-on-the-plausibility-of-the-resurrection.md

 ---
-title: On the Plausibility of the Resurrection
+title: "On the Plausibility of the Resurrection"
 date: 2018-12-26 16:59:05
 author: John Vandivier
 ---